Potential applications of graphene: Ethanol distillation

 Graphene oxide membranes allow water vapor to pass through, but are impermeable to other liquids and gases.
 This phenomenon has been used for further distilling of vodka to higher alcohol concentrations, in a room-temperature laboratory, without the application of heat or vacuum as used in traditional distillation methods.
+Further development and commercialization of such membranes could revolutionize the economics of biofuel production and the alcoholic beverage industry.

 Solar cells

 Graphene has been used on different substrates such as Si, CdS and CdSe to produce Schottky junction solar cells.
 Through the properties of graphene, such as graphene's work function, solar cell efficiency can be optimized.
 An advantage of graphene electrodes is the ability to produce inexpensive Schottky junction solar cells.

 Charge conductor

 Graphene solar cells use graphene's unique combination of high electrical conductivity and optical transparency.
 This material absorbs only 2.6% of green light and 2.3% of red light.
 Graphene can be assembled into a film electrode with low roughness.
 These films must be made thicker than one atomic layer to obtain useful sheet resistances.
 This added resistance can be offset by incorporating conductive filler materials, such as a silica matrix.
 Reduced conductivity can be offset by attaching large aromatic molecules such as pyrene-1-sulfonic acid sodium salt (PyS) and the disodium salt of 3,4,9,10-perylenetetracarboxylic diimide bisbenzenesulfonic acid (PDI).
 These molecules, under high temperatures, facilitate better π-conjugation of the graphene basal plane.